-The directories of an existing task can be added to the list of directories of the currently-opened task.
+The directories to be backed up in an existing task can be added to the list of directories of the currently-opened task.
+The global settings (destination directory, backup mode etc.) of the opened task remain unchanged.

-Save a selected directory as a new task (Export)
+Save selected directories as a new task (Export)